RubyLearning/blog/content/post/2015/02/11/meet-volt-a-promising-ruby-framework-for-dynamic-applications.md

 features, many developers could fall in love with Volt and use it for their next project.

-Finally, here’s the complete code that we have developed:
+Finally, here’s the [complete code](https://gist.github.com/apeniche/2bb6edd82c3e3e0044e6) that we have developed.

 Technorati Tags: [Ruby](http://technorati.com/tag/Ruby), [The Ruby Programming